RSCC Policies & Guidelines

 - The Election Committee shall consist of current FS Executive Board plus one member from each division not already represented by the Executive Board.
 If such division member(s) need to be selected, they will be chosen by the current Senators of those division(s).

-- The Election Committee will choose a chair and co-chair prior to first FS meeting of spring semester.
+- The Election Committee will choose a chair and co-chair after the last FS meeting of the fall semester.

 - Before divisional meetings during spring in-service, a designated Election Committee member from each division will obtain a list of division faculty who are eligible to be nominated as senator.

 - At divisional meetings during spring in-service, the designated Election Committee member will accept nominations for division senators.
+Self-nominations are allowed.
 The list of nominees willing to accept the position will be returned to the Election Committee Chair and these nominees will be included on the ballot for division senators.

-- Each division should submit at least seven nominees to ensure a sufficient number of senators in the case that the president and/or vice president are elected from the division.
+- Each division should submit at least seven nominees to ensure a sufficient number of senators in the event that the president and/or vice president are elected from the division.

-- During the first full work week of February, nominations for president and vice president will be accepted via email to entire election Committee.
+- During the last full work week of February, nominations for president and vice president will be accepted via email to entire election Committee.

 - An email announcing nomination procedures will be sent to all faculty members on the Friday before the nomination period begins.
 A reminder will be sent on Monday, Wednesday, and Friday of the nomination period.